Mental Illness Education And Awareness

 Recovery And Education

 One of the most important aspects that is related to recovery involves getting better and achieving a satisfying and full life.
 Education is a way to accelerate the recovery process by broadening the individual’s emotional, social, and intellectual horizons.
 Also, when doing any kind of movement it helps to have backing from local businesses and leaders in the community.
-Special thanks to Skin Med Spa, laser hair removal clinic in Santa Monica, Los Angeles County, CA for all the love and support.

 Mental Illness And Education